UX prototyping: 5 questions to ask yourself before you start

 2. Have you brainstormed different ideas?

 There are multiple ways to approach a design problem, so you’ll want to generate as many ideas as possible.
 If you’ve ideated so much, your brain is sore, that’s awesome.
 If you haven’t spent at least 10-15 minutes brainstorming different ideas, grab a coworker to help you think out of your zone.

-3. Is your ux prototype the right fidelity?
+3. Is your UX prototype the right fidelity?

-If you’re designing a new product, stay low fidelity as you test out different design concepts, and move to high fidelity when the concept is refined.
-Low fidelity prototypes are easy to generate, and low cost.
+If you’re designing a new product, you can stay at low fidelity as you test out different design concepts and move to high fidelity when the idea is refined.
+Low-fidelity prototypes are easy to generate and low-cost.

 4. Do you know what questions you want answered?

-Prototyping is part of the user centered design process.
-You should approach the ux prototyping process with a desire to learn and understand what’s working and what’s not in your design.
+Prototyping is part of the user-centered design process.
+You should approach the UX prototyping process with a desire to learn and understand what’s working and what’s not in your design.
 You should have a list of questions that you want answered to help create a better design.

 5. Does your prototype address user goals?

 You’re on the right track when you have a firm understanding of the design problem and your users.
 If prototype tasks are unrealistic or don’t represent user goals, then it’s not likely your design will land the way you intend.
 Your prototype should fulfill the needs of the user in a usable form, so you’ll want to ensure that it does.